-Dr. Tamara Wright, who joined CHI in January 2007, is a family medicine physician at CHI’s Martin Luther King Jr. Clinica Campesina Health Center.
-She is also a faculty member in the Family Practice Program of the Brodes H. Hartley Jr. Teaching Health Center at CHI.
+Dr. Tamara Wright, who joined CHI in January 2017, is a family medicine physician at Martin Luther King Jr. Clinica Campesina Health Center.
+She is also the Associate Program Director in the Family Practice Program of the Brodes H. Hartley Jr. Teaching Health Center at CHI.

 She was inspired to enter the medical field by her mother’s passion and dedication as a registered nurse.
 Her younger brother, also inspired by their mother, became a physician.